Your trust in Bible Society helps us respond quickly when the unforeseen happens

 Have you seen the words ‘Where Needed Most’ on a Bible Society donation form, and wondered just what it meant?
 A gift to ‘Where Needed Most’ offers us the greatest flexibility to provide help and Open The Bible where it can have the most impact.

 The literacy program in Mozambique demonstrates it perfectly.
 Through its donors, Bible Society Australia supports this work which teaches hundreds each year to read and write.
-Almost half of the population of Mozambique is illiterate.
+Almost half of the population of Mozambique is non-literate.
 13 million adults, their early education disrupted by a 15-year civil war, are trapped in ignorance and poverty.

 Maria was widowed years ago, left on her own to fend for seven children.
 Unable to read, Maria survives by growing vegetables for food.
 She sometimes has enough to sell but is aware that she is easily cheated.